 These other Transport publications may assist in the urban design considerations of mitigation:

-Permanent off-road facilities located at fixed sites are assessed under the NSW Noise Policy for industry.
+Permanent off-road facilities located at fixed sites are assessed with reference to the NSW Noise Policy for industry.
 Examples of these sites include but are not limited to; truck stops, bus lay overs, ventilation stacks and portals and sub-stations.

 Noise Abatement Program for existing roads

-The Transport for NSW Noise Abatement Program (NAP) is available to communities impacted by existing roads where certain eligibility criteria, including noise level, are met.
+The Transport for NSW Noise Abatement Program (NAP) is available to noise sensitive receptors impacted by existing roads where certain eligibility criteria, including specific noise level thresholds, are met.

 For receivers that are eligible, feasible and reasonable noise mitigation measures are identified using the procedures in Section 6 and Section 7 of the Road Noise Mitigation Guideline and in accordance with the Noise Abatement Program.